microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Task #1: Provision Azure API for FHIR demo environment.

-   * If you get a security exception error, run the following PowerShell command to set the execution policy and, at the prompt, type 'a' to confirm it's ok to say yes to all changes to execution policy.
-      ```powershell
-      Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
-      ```

 * **Download the file** [fhir-server-samples](../Scripts/fhir-server-samples.zip) and unzip to local folder.
 * This folder contains the script to provision all of the Azure API for FHIR resources.
 Navigate to the **fhir-server-samples\deploy\scripts** directory.
 Run the **one shot deployment.** Don't forget the **.\** before Create.
 Make sure to leave $true for EnableExport as it will needed in Challenge03.
    ```powershell